-Want to spend a weekend exploring rugged mountain peaks, hidden back roads, and a small village dedicated to the Winter Olympics?
 Let’s journey to Lake Placid, New York, the beautiful centerpiece of the High Peaks Region in the Adirondacks and one of our favorite small-town vacation spots for families.

-Just off the Adirondack Northway (I-87) in upstate New York, a back road winds through spectacular mountain passes, along scenic rivers, and past towns and villages just begging to be explored.
 Take exit 30 off the highway, and embark on a weekend journey of outdoor adventuring.
-Route 73 is known as the High Peaks Scenic Byway, and it’s a gateway to the six-million-acre Adirondack Park — the largest publicly protected land in the contiguous United States.
+This is Route 73, known as the High Peaks Scenic Byway, and it’s a gateway to the six-million-acre Adirondack Park — the largest publicly protected land in the contiguous United States.

-October is a magical time to explore the Adirondacks and this awesome scenic byway, but it’s definitely a four-season destination.
-Here’s a little overview of what I’d consider a perfect weekend itinerary, complete with beautiful day hikes, great food, a visit with wolves, and one of the most beautiful lodging options in the area.
-A visit to Lake Placid in the fall is exactly the vacation you’ve been looking for!
+Here’s a little overview of what I’d consider a perfect weekend itinerary, complete with beautiful day hikes, great food, a visit to a wildlife sanctuary, and one of the most beautiful lodging options in the area.

-The Perfect Lake Placid Itinerary for Fall
+The Perfect Weekend in Lake Placid (Itinerary for Fall)

 Ready to explore the Adirondacks?
 Here’s a map of all the places we’ve covered in this post.

-Start your weekend by embracing the outdoors in the town of Keene.
-Located in the heart of Adirondack Park, Keene is a mecca for hikers, climbers, and anglers.
-15 of the 46 High Peaks are within the town limits, and there are more miles of trails in Keene than there are residents.
 Meandering around town won’t take long — be sure to check out The Mountaineer, which is one of the best outdoor gear stores we’ve ever set foot in.
 They have a great selection of topographic maps, which may come in handy for the weekend ahead.

 Take an Easy Day Hike up Owl’s Head in Keene

-If you make it to town before 3 pm on Friday, I recommend the short hike up Owl’s Head to take advantage of some spectacular views.
-I make this recommendation with some reservations, however — this gorgeous hike offers a whole lot of view for very little effort, and it has been just about loved to death by locals and visitors alike.
 To remedy the situation, the trail is now closed on weekends, from 4 pm Friday to 7 am Monday.
 It is located on private property, but the owners have agreed to keep it open, provided that hikers follow the rules.

-The Owl’s Head trail is quite eroded and well-worn.
-It’s .6 miles to the top, where you’ll find unobstructed views in every direction.
 The summit tops out at 2,120 feet, but the ascent is less than 500 feet.
 To get to the Owl’s Head trailhead, take route 73 north 3.2 miles out of Keene, and turn left on Owl’s Head Road.
 The trailhead is in .2 miles.

 The whole hike shouldn’t take you longer than 45 minutes, making it a great stop for leg stretching and amazing views.